MouriNaruto/MouriNaruto/Sponsor/ReadMe.md

 - Patreon page: https://www.patreon.com/MouriNaruto
 - Afdian (爱发电) page: https://afdian.net/a/MouriNaruto

-Note: If you don't want to use Patreon, I also provide the alternative options, maybe it's a suitable way.
+Note: If you don't want to use Patreon and Afdian (爱发电), I also provide the alternative options, maybe it's a suitable way.

 ## PayPal